 You don’t need to be a survival genius to learn how to start a bonfire without gas.

+Proper setup makes starting a bonfire easy without gas or other accelerants.
 Starting a bonfire without gasoline or other accelerants is about smart preparation, setup, and a good fire starter surrounded by dry twigs, bark, hay, or other tinder.
 Starting a bonfire is just like starting a regular campfire, only scaled up.

 Need advice on a better fire starter or how to construct a stable bonfire structure?
 Keep on scrolling – I never tire of talking about fire 🙂